 The American Optometric Association (AOA) has published a list of reminders and precautions related to eye care in flooding situations.

-Their particular concerns involve the proliferation of water born pathogens such as amoeba, parasites, bacteria and viruses which can be responsible for eye infections.
-Eye doctors have seen an increase in eye infections in areas of flood stricken Iowa.
+Their particular concerns focus on the water born pathogens we may come into contact with such as amoeba, parasites, bacteria and viruses which can be responsible for eye infections.
+Eye doctors typically see an increase in eye infections in areas of flooding.

 These precautions and recommendations are also great reminders for contact wearers who are traveling or outside enjoying summer recreation and may not have easy access to fresh water and clean facilities.

 - Avoid contact with flood waters.
 If contact cannot be avoided, remove contact lenses prior to exposure to water.
 If contact lenses are unavoidable, wear goggles.

 - Don’t assume treated tap water is safe.
 Avoid using tap water to wash or store contact lenses or contact lens cases.

 - Always wash and dry hands before touching the eye or handling contact lenses.
 Use hand disinfectant frequently.